ChatFleetOSS/chatfleet-infra/README.md

 ```

 Options:
-- `CREATE_ADMIN=1` — prompt/confirm admin email and auto‑promote after you register in the UI.
+- `CREATE_ADMIN=1` — prompt/confirm admin email and create a pending admin promotion.
+  The first successful login with that email is immediately upgraded to admin (no delay).
 - `ADMIN_EMAIL=you@example.com` — non‑interactive email for admin promotion.
 - `EDGE=1` (or `CHANNEL=edge`) — use `:edge` images built from `main`.